darkrenaissance/darkfi/doc/src/zkas/bincode.md

 ### `.witness`

 The `.witness` section holds the circuit witness values in the form of `WITNESS_TYPE`.
-Their stack index is incremented for each witness as they're kept in order like in the source file.
+Their heap index is incremented for each witness as they're kept in order like in the source file.
 The witnesses that are of the same type as the circuit itself (typically `Base`) will be loaded into the circuit as _private values_ using the Halo2